Aman-1313/7873300_A2_resume.github.io/index.md

   HOME DEPOT</b>, Winnipeg, Canada

 - Obtained lisence to operate a forklift
-- Worked along a large team to keep track of the stock
+- Worked along a large team to keep track of the sales
 - Gathered delivery orders for customers

 <b>HOTEL RECEPTIONIST